 Deception has so often become another entrenched pattern of behaviour.
 It overlaps with power and control.
-Any offender who has religious aspirations and has abused even only a few times is usually conflicted and has usually already begun to lie to himself or others.
-The lying can increase exponentially.
-Even those who are not conflicted and believe their behaviour is acceptable, will lie a great deal to protect themselves from social the consequences from the rest of society who do not share their belief.
+Any offender who has religious aspirations and has abused even only a few times is usually conflicted and has so often already begun to lie to himself or others.
+The lying can just increase exponentially.
+Even those who are not conflicted and believe their behaviour is acceptable, will lie a great deal to protect themselves from social consequences from the rest of society who do not share their belief.
 Young offenders may lie less, but for the sake of children, always be alert to this possibility whenever you are aware of an offence.

-Three reasons why clergy, when dealing with those who abuse children, can be more likely to end up deceived a.
-It can be easy to overlook the fact that in order to continue abusing, seasoned abusers have had to become brilliant at lying, minimising, manipulating and flattering.
-Practice makes perfect!
-They have become expert deceivers in order to keep conning and controlling the children, the parents, all other colleagues and superiors, as well as conning themselves.

-Because they have deceived so frequently, do not trust in your ability to detect when an offender is lying.
-Bishops and fellow clergy are ill prepared for how brilliantly priests who are abusing children lie.
+Three reasons why clergy, when dealing with those who abuse children, can be more likely to end up deceived:

+- a.
+It can be easy to have overlooked, that in order to continue abusing, seasoned abusers have needed to become brilliant at lying, minimising, manipulating and even flattering.
+Indeed, they have already had so much practice at these.
+They have needed to become good at deception in order to keep conning and controlling the children, the parents, all other colleagues and superiors, as well as conning themselves. - b.
+Because they have already deceived so frequently, do not trust in your ability to pick that they are lying.
+(Few bishops and fellow clergy are prepared for how brilliantly priests who are abusing children lie.)
 You will want to believe them.

-- b.
 Abusers can present a mixed picture.
-Raw honesty and a desperate plea for help might be followed by blatant deception.
-You need to be alert because they may tell you the truth about one element and lie about the next.
-Lying not only comes easily but has also become an imperative.
+With this issue more than most, you can get raw honesty and desperation for help at one point - yet mixed with blatant deception at the same time or soon after.
+You need to be alert because they may tell you the truth about one element and lie about the next, and we have just learned that lying now comes easily.
 Just because you have believed that someone's desperation to stop offending was totally genuine, does not mean that you can put that same faith in their later reassurances when they swear they have not re-offended since.
 This is because the huge consequences that would flow from their answer can lead many at that point to lie.
-Just because he has tearfully admitted one thing, does not mean he isn't lying about even worse things. - c.
-In fact, one common form of deception is to tearfully tell you a tiny bit of the truth as if it were all of the truth.
-You can be conned into thinking you are seeing a fully open and repentant man tearfully admitting everything and meeting the power of grace.
+Just because he has tearfully admitted one thing, does not mean he isn't lying about even worse things.

+c.
+In fact, one common form of deception is to tearfully tell you a tiny bit of the truth as if it were all of the truth, and you can be conned into thinking you are seeing a fully open and repentant man tearfully admitting everything and meeting the power of grace.
 You need to be more prepared for the minimising that so often accompanies abuse, whether it is from a fellow minister, a parishioner, or someone who wants to join your church after his time in jail.
 For example, it is not unheard of for an abusing priest to come to a bishop sobbing out a confession that he had so fleetingly fondled just one boy inappropriately while wrestling and is desperate to be told that God forgives him.
-That bishop may not find out until years later, that the offender had conveniently forgotten to mention, that he had by that time already raped a dozen or more other boys.
+That bishop may not find out until years later, that he had conveniently forgotten to mention, that he had by that time already raped a dozen or more other boys.
 Presumably the goal of such drastic minimizing like this, is to feel less dirty without having to admit things that would lead to painful consequences.